InvGate/pytun/README.md

 # pytun
-Tunnel tool to allow services in a local network to be accessed from cloud using python 3.6+
+Connector tool to allow services in a local network to be accessed from cloud using python 3.6+

 Installation:
 * Download the repo